 In addition, Kubera’s unique beneficiary management and safe deposit box features ensure the safe storage and transfer of your entire portfolio of assets — including important legal documents like trusts and wills — to a beneficiary you designate.

-Sign up for a monthly or yearly Kubera subscription right now.
+Sign up for a Kubera subscription right now.
 Or, if you’re a financial planner or interested in working with Kubera with help from your financial planner, contact us to learn more about our white-label option!